Methods of Protection

 To avoid possible failure of a protective system, you must make sure that:

-Manufactured materials and equipment are used and maintained consistent with the manufacturer’s recommendations
+- manufactured materials or equipment is used and maintained consistent with the manufacturer's recommendations;

 Residential Contractors and the Excavations Standard